10 Top Provider Credentialing Trends for 2024

 7. Focus on Quality and Patient Safety Metrics

-Credentialing criteria are evolving to incorporate quality and patient safety metrics as key indicators of provider performance.
-Healthcare organizations prioritize providers who demonstrate a commitment to delivering high-quality care and achieving positive patient outcomes.
+Credentialing criteria are evolving to incorporate quality and patient safety metrics as key provider performance indicators.
+Healthcare organizations prioritize providers committed to delivering high-quality care and achieving positive patient outcomes.

 Credentialing committees assess providers’ adherence to evidence-based practices, clinical performance metrics, patient satisfaction scores, and participation in quality improvement initiatives.